 - Windows: Look for the IP address of your Chromecast as printed by the first command, and identify its Physical Address (MAC address) on the same line.

 You may also find the MAC address in your router’s administration interface by looking for a section either called device list, network map, or DHCP leases.
-The exact instructions and naming will vary by router; please reference its manual for instructions.
+The exact instructions and naming will vary from router to router; please reference its manual for instructions.

 Now that you’ve identified the MAC address that your Chromecast is using, you can use this information to identify how it’s connected to your network: